Healthcare data security needs more attention than it has ever needed before, especially in light of increasing mobile medical technology.

 Healthcare data security breaches come with several consequences, especially when it comes to healthcare data security.
 Again, healthcare entities carry a lot of sensitive information, including financial information and identity markers.
 From a single breach, a hacker can gain several identity markers from a patient at the same time.

-Unfortunately, the patients themselves bear the brunt of the resulting consequences.
+Unfortunately, the patients bear the brunt of the consequences.
 Many of these patients spend years dealing with consequences like extortion and identity theft.
 In an article for HealthTech, Andrew Steger quotes Tom Kellerman, CarbonBlack’s chief cybersecurity officer:

 “I’m talking about…serious and heinous identity theft, like tax fraud and home equity loan fraud, which is growing dramatically in the US,” says Kellerman.
 “It’s quite lucrative, obviously, and important for cybercriminals to have all the various identifying information about someone that is held [in medical records].”